- Admissions & Aid

 - Alumni & Friends

 Authentic training for the ministry must include both practical experience and reflection on that experience.
-The Field Education Program at HDS is built around guided learning experiences that integrate theory and practice to develop professional attitudes and skills for the work of ministry.
+The Field Education Program at HDS is built around guided learning experiences that integrate theory and practice to develop professional attitudes

 We invite students to cultivate their theological imagination within a structured learning experience in which they can explore their own unique call to ministry.
 Students develop technical skills in the art of ministry while they reflect theologically on what they are learning and experiencing.
 The Field Education Program fosters intellectual, ministerial, and personal growth.